Azure-Samples/azure-search-java-samples/quickstart/README.md

   - java
   - rest
 name: Quickstart in Java
-description: "Learn basic steps for creating, loading, and querying an Azure Search index in a Java console application."
+description: "Learn basic steps for creating, loading, and querying an Azure Cognitive Search index in a Java console application."
 products:
   - azure
-  - azure-search
+  - cognitive-search
 urlFragment: java-sample-quickstart
 ---
-# Quickstart sample for Azure Search using Java
+# Quickstart sample for Azure Cognitive Search using Java

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-This sample shows you how to write a Java client that accesses Azure Search, creates an index, loads documents, and runs queries.
-This code sample uses the Azure Search REST APIs.
+This sample shows you how to write a Java client that accesses Azure Cognitive Search, creates an index, loads documents, and runs queries.
+This code sample uses the Search Service REST APIs.

 ## Contents